jo0707/n8n-ffmpeg-gowa-docker/README.md

 Edit the `docker-compose.yml` and `.env` files to customize your setup.

 > Warning: You may want to remove sudo access to n8n container for security reasons.
-Edit Dockerfile, remove sudo and chuser command from build steps.
+Edit Dockerfile, remove sudo and chpassword related command from build steps.